 VideoProc Converter is a lightweight video cutter, with bonus features such as ripping DVD, recording screen and facecam, and grabbing videos from your favorite video-sharing sites.
 You can cut, trim and split videos precisely to the second, crop video into different aspect ratio, add filters, adjust colors, extract or edit subtitles, and so on.

-VideoProc Converter - The One-click Way to Cut or Trim Video Clips on Mac Precisely by Seconds
+VideoProc Converter - Cut/Trim Video on Mac Precisely by Seconds

 - Drag and drop video, set cut points, remove unwanted sections, done!